-The Department of State has issued this Travel Warning to inform U.S. citizens about the security situation in Venezuela.
-Tens of thousands of U.S. citizens safely visit Venezuela each year for study, tourism, business, and volunteer work.
-Violent crime in Venezuela is pervasive, however, both in the capital, Caracas, and in the interior.
-This updates the Travel Warning issued on June 4, 2014, to include amendments to the movement policy for U.S. Embassy personnel and their families.
+The Department of State has issued this Travel Warning to inform U.S. citizens about security conditions in Venezuela.
+Thousands of U.S. citizens safely visit Venezuela each year for study, tourism, business, and volunteer work.
+While U.S. citizens are not specifically targeted, violent crime in Venezuela is pervasive, both in the capital, Caracas, and in the interior.
+This replaces the Travel Warning issued on December 11, 2014 to include updated crime data.

 The Department of State considers the criminal threat to U.S. government personnel in Venezuela sufficiently serious to require them to live and work under strict security restrictions.
 All U.S. direct-hire personnel and their families assigned to the U.S. Embassy in Caracas are subject to an embassy movement policy for their safety and well-being.
 The details of the policy are found in our Country Specific Information on Venezuela.
 These practices limit, and may occasionally prevent, access by U.S. Embassy officials to certain areas of Caracas and the interior of the country.

 In addition, all U.S. direct-hire personnel and their family members who are assigned to the U.S. Embassy in Caracas are required to take an armored vehicle when traveling to and from the Maiquetia Airport as well as when traveling in some parts of Caracas and the interior.